badeggg/mock-api/README.md

 #### Self trigger
 `ws-response.js` can be triggered by self.
 This is useful when you want specify autonomous response to client.
-To do so, set returned `metabox.selfTrigger` property with an object value.
+To do so, set returned `metaBox.selfTrigger` property with an object value.
 A self trigger object may have properties:
 - `triggerDelay` { Number | String } <br>
     Optional. e.g.: